Lesterpaintstheworld/aider/website/examples/add-test.md

 This test will ensure that the `cmd_add` method creates the specified files in the current working directory.

 > Applied edit to tests/test_commands.py
-> Commit e2d5212 aider_nova: Added a test method `test_cmd_add` that creates a temporary directory, calls the `cmd_add` method with 'foo.txt' and 'bar.txt', and checks if both files have been created in the temporary directory.
+> Commit e2d5212 aider: Added a test method `test_cmd_add` that creates a temporary directory, calls the `cmd_add` method with 'foo.txt' and 'bar.txt', and checks if both files have been created in the temporary directory.

 </div>
 <div class="chat-transcript" markdown="1">